 Omnivore snack bar reimagining pancakes as street food

-If you’re in central Amsterdam and you have a hankering for vegan pancakes, The Happy Pig is happy to help.
+If you have a hankering for vegan pancakes in Amsterdam, The Happy Pig is happy to help.
 They offer vegan and “gluten light” options, plus a good range of waffles.

 This is not by any means a must-eat in Amsterdam but it is a good place to get your pancake fix as you wander the city’s pretty streets.
 Unfortunately, despite their name, they also serve decidedly unhappy pigs and other meat products.